Japan, U.S. say made significant trade progress before summit

 The ministers instructed their officials to work on the remaining issues of access to the Japanese rice market and the U.S. car market, Amari said.
 He and Froman could meet again if necessary.

-Abe, speaking on a news program late on Monday, said the discussion had narrowed to a few, lingering items.
+Abe, speaking on a news programme late on Monday, said the discussion had narrowed to a few, lingering items.

 Abe likened the talks to mountain climbing, saying there was "one, tough stretch" to complete.
 "We would like to redouble our efforts so that a deal can be reached," he said.